CBD for Osteoarthritis: Can Medical Cannabis Help?

 NuggMD medical marijuana card

-NuggMD is the nation's leading medical marijuana technology platform, serving patients in 21 states and growing.
-We’ve connected over 1,000,000 patients with their new medical marijuana doctors face-to-face via our state-of-the-art telemedicine platform.
+NuggMD is the nation's leading medical marijuana technology platform, serving patients in over half the United States.
+We’ve connected over 1,300,000 patients with their new medical marijuana doctors face-to-face via our state-of-the-art telemedicine platform.

 We believe that every human being has the right to explore the benefits of medical cannabis and are fully committed to helping each patient explore all of their options in their journey to wellness.
 For further information on whether you qualify for medical cannabis, select your state.